Topics

 Key points

-• DeepSeek has released multiple versions (e.g., DeepSeek-V4) emphasizing cost-per-token reduction and enterprise deployment
+• DeepSeek has released multiple versions (e.g., DeepSeek-V4) emphasizing cost per token and domestic compute alignment.

 What changed recently

-• Qwen’s HappyHorse 1.0 video generation model entered gray testing as of April 28, 2026
+• Qwen’s HappyHorse 1.0 video model entered gray testing (Apr 28); no public release or GitHub update confirmed as of May 7.

 Explanation